 – Be a member of, or intending to join the student Rural Health Club or the university’s affiliated Rural Health Club.

 No scholarship payments will be made to you until you provide evidence of enrolment and evidence of joining a Rural Health Club.
 While not mandatory, preference will be given to students who have resided in a rural area for at least five consecutive, or eight cumulative, years since the age of five.
 See Program Rules for further details of requirements.

 No, you are still eligible to apply even if you have not lived in a rural or remote area; however, scholarships will be offered preferentially to Aboriginal and/or Torres Strait Islander students who currently live, or have lived, in a rural or remote community.

-Rural is defined as any location classified with a PhARIA rating of 2-6.
-PhARIA information can be found here.
+From 1 July 2021, ‘Rural’ is defined as any location with a MM classification of 3-7.
+Further information on MM locations can be found here.